1j01/tiamblia-game/README.md

 	double click outside of the entity to stop editing the entity (another entity you click on should not be selected) (the entity should be deselected)
-	drag on a point to move all selected points click on a point to select that point shift+click or ctrl+click on a point to toggle the selected state of that point
+	double clicking on the entity should not stop editing the entity drag on a point to move all selected points click on a point to select that point shift+click or ctrl+click on a point to toggle the selected state of that point